kc-clintone/mclub/README.md

 ---
 ### About
 A web application to help student organizations manage clubs, memberships, events, and attendance.
 The repo is split into backend (API + database) and frontend (client UI).
-The codebase is primarily JavaScript with CSS/HTML and a small bit of TypeScript.
+The codebase is primarily JavaScript(React) with tailwind CSS.

 ### Key features (surface-level)
 - User accounts and roles